 If you’re a business owner you probably have (or will be) affected by the whole shelter in place order.
 Or worse, you could be one of the industries whose website’s performance has been impacted.

 We realize that this is uncharted territory for most small business owners.

 We could have never imagined this economic nightmare, let alone prepared for it.

-But there are some things that you can do to help mitigate the effects of this crisis and prepare your business for success after it all ends.
+But there are some things that you can do to help mitigate the effects of this crisis and prepare your business for success after it all ends, and it will end.

 Digital Marketing While Social Distancing